A well-written engineering resume will set you apart from your competition. Because A LOT of the time a resume is the difference-maker.

 - Writing out 115,000-volts is no better than writing 115kV.
 You’re only taking up more space, and every senior-level engineer knows the difference.

 - The following descriptive words aren’t necessary: major, large, high voltage, and power.
-Because the substation rating tells you, you have high voltage large power equipment.
+Because the substation equipment ratings show you have high voltage large power equipment.

 - The last sentence doesn’t add any value and it’s only pointing out the obvious.
 All substations serve this functionality, and they’re all fenced off.